 Campbell continued to be a friend to these Brotherhood leaders after 9/11.
 In 2002, he wrote a letter defending Sami Al-Arian, who was under pressure from his school for reports tying him to extremism.
 Campbell now says that he was unaware of al-Arian’s terrorist activity, but by this time, al-Arian had publicly supported jihad and made anti-Semitic and anti-American statements.
 A report by The Investigative Project on Terrorism stated, “If he didn’t know it then, it wasn’t because the information wasn’t available.
 Campbell either never sought it out or simply ignored it.”

-Campbell does have a record of supporting Israel as a congressman, but that hasn’t stopped him from endorsing virulently anti-Israel activists, such as Alison Weir of If Americans Knew.
+Campbell does have a record of supporting Israel as a congressman, but that hasn’t stopped him from endorsing virulently anti-Israel activists, such as Alison Weir of If Americans Knew (not to be confused with the British historian and author Alison Weir).
 The organization’s website proudly shows off his endorsement of her.
 Campbell says that his praise came from one speech of hers, and the relationship did not continue.
 He did not say what that speech consisted of.
 According to Weir, it was a talk she gave in the spring of 2001 where she talked of the brutality and oppression of the Israeli military in the West Bank and Gaza Strip.
 “One of the first on his feet [to applaud her] was Tom Campbell,” she says.